-The Superintendent's Combo with ADM Vern Clark, CNO.
+The Superintendent's Combo with Admiral Vern Clark, Chief of Naval Operations

-Frank Russo, ADM Clark, James Fowler, Mike Whittaker,
+Frank Russo, Admiral Clark, James Fowler, Mike Whittaker,

 and Cathy Stiles

-CDR Donald H. Keller, Jr., a native of Stockton, CA, enlisted in the Navy in 1975.
+Commander Donald H. Keller, Jr., a native of Stockton, CA, enlisted in the Navy in 1975.
 He was an accelerated graduate of the Machinist Mate "A" school in Great Lakes, IL and a Learning Resource Instructor while awaiting orders to Nuclear Power school.
-CDR Keller attended the Navy Nuclear Power School in Vallejo, CA, and was assigned to the USS San Jose (AFS 7) where he served as a hydraulic and air conditioning specialist.
-CDR Keller attended the Basic Music course and the Intermediate course at the School of Music in 1981.
+Commander Keller attended the Navy Nuclear Power School in Vallejo, CA, and was assigned to the USS San Jose (AFS 7) where he served as a hydraulic and air conditioning specialist.
+Commander Keller attended the Basic Music course and the Intermediate course at the School of Music in 1981.